Have you heard of apple cider vinegar before? We’d be pretty surprised if you hadn’t!

 IS APPLE CIDER VINEGAR NUTRITIOUS?

-Nutritionally, apple cider vinegar’s vitamin profile can be compared to apple juice (besides the probiotic factor), and contains B vitamins, polyphenols (antioxidants), and some potassium, for example.
+Nutritionally, apple cider vinegars has a vitamin profile that can be compared to apple juice (besides the probiotic factor), and contains B vitamins, polyphenols (antioxidants), and some potassium, for example.
 It’s generally accepted that ACV doesn’t contain a particularly high amount of essential vitamins and minerals.

 IS ONE TYPE OF APPLE CIDER VINEGAR HEALTHIEST?